hexanal/fredmercy-blog/src/content/en/blog/2021/03/26/yak-shaving.md

 Also, I continued my quest of removing dependencies from this project and it felt good to drop a couple of libraries from `package.json`, and shave a few kilobytes off of the javascript file!
 This sucker's now at a comfy 70 KB.
 The whole website clocks in at a hefty 6.3 MB though, which, if you use a _1 byte = 1 gram_ conversion rate, means that my tiny website would still weigh almost **7 tons**.
 When I wrote about making this website "portable", this is what I had in mind, guys: what do you need to transport something that weighs 7 tons?
 At least a couple of Ford F-350s, if I can transport it _disassembled_ 😄

 Anyway... stay cool, and take it slow, people!

-`12:18pm:` Also added an "orphaned" page where I dumped [a few bookmarks](/links): these are different from the links in the [bookmarks](/bookmarks) but eventually I'll merge both.
-I'm still thinking about how to manage that, but it's _very low_ priority.